 A holding company is a JSC or an LLC, which controls one or more companies, by owning a minimum of 51% of shares of such company or companies, whether they are JSC or LLC.
 Holding companies are not so popular among investors because of their structure and the high capital requirement (OR 2,000,000)

 - The holding company usually has lower tax rates.

-A branch office is an extension of a foreign company which has entered into a contract with the government or one of the entities of the government and is entitled to register and operate a foreign branch in Oman.
+A branch office is an extension of a foreign company that has entered into a contract with the government or one of the entities of the government and is entitled to register and operate a foreign branch office in Oman.
 It is a popular way for foreign companies to benefit from 100% foreign ownership.
-For more information on this topic, click here.

 Benefits of Branch Office